EPCCed/eidf-docs/docs/services/s3/getting-started.md

 eidfNNN-somebucket/some-data-file.csv
 ```

 !!!
-Note "Projects, buckets and tenancies and the EIDF Data Publishing Service"
+Info "Projects, tenancies, bucket names and the EIDF Data Publishing Service"

-    The EIDF Data Publishing Service uses a single tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
+    The EIDF Data Publishing Service also has a tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
 This shared tenancy is distinct from the project-specific tenancies used for project-specific buckets.

     Prefixing the bucket names with the project names allows for different projects to have buckets with the same name within the EIDF Data Publishing Service without ambiguity.

-### Public buckets and URLs
+#### Public buckets and URLs

 To reference public project buckets via a URL, use a URL of form `https://s3.eidf.ac.uk/<project-name>:<bucket-name>`.
 For example: